 *In- house training requested less than 6 weeks in advance are subject to trainer availability

-The Chairs’ Training consists of ‘Becoming an Effective Chair’ and the ‘Chair’s Advanced Training’.
-It is suitable to all Chairs – Chairs of Governors or Trustees; Vice Chairs or Chairs of Committees and Local Academy Bodies.
-It is essential that BEC is undertaken before CAT.
+The Chairs’ Training consists of ‘Becoming an Effective Chair’ (BEC), which is a full day’s training, held often on a Saturday in different parts of the county.
+It is suitable to all Chairs – Chairs of Governors or Trustees; Vice Chairs or Chairs of Committees and Local Academy Chairs.

-The Chairs’ Training focuses on Leaderships, Relationships and Strategy.
+The Chairs’ Training focuses on Leadership, Relationships and Strategy.
 BEC looks at these themes and how they relate to the 3 main roles of governance –

 2. Holding the School to Account and